ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/update.rst

       {updatedField}: {updatedValue}
     }

-When updating attributes, you can change the following fields:
+When updating Attributes, you can change the following fields:

 +----------------------------+----------+
 | Updatable Attribute Fields | Required |